DanielTockan/Rainforest-Store/README.md

 ![Home Page](./resources/screenshots/homepage.png)

-The goods sold on our website were rendered on our page by mapping the products seeded from our database into cards on a page, like below:
+The goods sold on the website were rendered on the page by mapping the products seeded from the database into cards on a page, like below:

 ```js
 {filterProductsResults().map((product, index) => {